 Apartment, Condominium, and HOA Pest Control

-Dayton Exterminating provides comprehensive pest control services for apartment houses, condominiums, planned communities, and homeowner's associations (HOA's) in and around the Dayton and Springfield, Ohio areas.
+Pro Zone Pest Control provides comprehensive pest control services for apartment houses, condominiums, planned communities, and homeowner's associations (HOA's) in and around the Dayton, Springfield, and Northern Cincinnati, Ohio areas.

 Unlike old-fashioned "exterminating" services, we don't build our multi-unit and intentional community pest management plans around routine "spraying" of every unit.
 We haven't done pest control that way in years.
 Integrated Pest Management (IPM) is a better, more effective, more environmentally-friendly ways to maintain a pest-free environment.